We are a small family operation located in Fort Mohave Arizona.

 The inspection can be as simple as 'looking over' the area in the case of a simple swarm on a branch, or as complicated as using ladders, step stools, drills, saws, or other tools and inspection cameras to get a proper understanding of the hive location and size.
 Even with our best efforts sometimes it can be challenging to fully assess the scope of a hive and extent of it's size.

 Removal: Once we agree on the services to be rendered which may range from a simple clipping of a branch to remove a recent swarm to removing an established hive from a location that requires much more effort to access, then we get to work.
 Even without established comb, swarms that have a larger size or are located on a building, or in the crook of several branches on a tree can take 2 or more hours to remove.
-More challenging removals generally take 3-5 hours and depending on the location and size of the hive even longer.
-During removal of a hive with comb, we generally need to cut out or disassemble the area they have colonized in order to remove all comb (a VERY important step).
+More challenging removals generally take 3-6 hours and depending on the location and size of the hive even longer.
+At times work may be completed the next day or a future day.
+During removal of a hive with comb, we generally need to cut out or disassemble the area they have colonized in order to remove all comb (an important step).
 As we remove them we take care to identify comb with nectar and honey stores (the bees food storage), and brood (eggs, larvae, and baby bees).
-We seperate the comb and either place it into frames for a bee hive, or prepare it for transport and do the framing work off-site which can add an hour or more time.
-We clean and treat the area with a natural bee repellent.
-We then repair and seal the area.
+After work is completed, we then generally repair and seal the area.
 We also exclude the original entry point or points.
 Every situation is different.

 At that point, involvement on your end is done and you can relax knowing that the bees will be removed from your property and you have the safety of knowing they won't pose a problem for you.
-You can also know there is a big benefit to having the bees removed and relocated.
+You can also know there is a big benefit to having the bees and comb removed to prevent damage to your property.

 For us, the work has only partly started.